PratyushMehra/DoesntMatterForNow/README.md

           \ /
       |login|sign up|     (also forgot password)

-      Three Different views depending on weather they are from FDA, Pharma or doc
+      Three Different views depending on whether they are from FDA, Pharma or doc

       **Doc view**
       _____________________________________________